 Limited residency – Other master’s program require students to attend weekend or week-long seminars at a physical campus.
 The limited-time seminars are generally held during weekends or in the summer months.

 Online master’s programs can be expensive.
 Paid teaching fellowships, which are a staple of many traditional master’s programs, are not an option for students who choose to learn online.
-However, many students qualify for government subsidized grants and loans.
-You may also want to search the web for private scholarships.
+However, many students qualify for government subsidized grants and loans

 If your master’s degree will help you in your current job, you may be able to convince your employer to pay for part or all of your education.
 Ask your employer if there are any educational funding programs in place.
 If not, ask for a meeting to explain how funding your degree will benefit the company.